The Rev. Dr. Walter F. Wieder

 In lieu of flowers, donations may be made to the following:

-UURMaPA will contribute to the UUMA Endowment Fund in honor of our colleague’s ministry.
-Notes of condolence may be sent to Kristi Lewis, 14090 N. Lobelia Way, Oro Valley, AZ 85755.
+UURMaPA contributed to the UUMA Endowment Fund in honor of our colleague’s ministry.
+Notes of condolences may be sent to Kristi Lewis, 14090 N. Lobelia Way, Oro Valley AZ 85755.

 The Rev. Susan K. Weickum